AlexMili/torch-dataframe/doc/utils/utils.md

 <a name="trim">
 ### trim(s[, ignore])

-Trims a string fro whitespace chars
+Trims a string from whitespace chars

 ```
 ({
    s      = string   -- The string to trim
-  [ignore = number]  -- As gsub returns a number this needs to be ignored [default=false]
+  [ignore = number]  -- Useful when string is directly given by the gsub function.
+Gsub returns a number this needs to be ignored through this argument [default=false]
 })
 ```